AdrienFabre/CV/README.md

 **Business Development and Consulting - Freelance - MJB Graham** (2014 to 2015)

-- Advised start-ups on business models, strategy, and innovation.
 - Led 50+ consultations to structure and improve offers, sales channels, processes and pitches.
 - Instigated partnerships with businesses and communities to reach the companies’ target audience.
 - Acquired prospects from face to face and online networking to conclude deals using a CRM system.